r3cubed/koea/python_conda_tips.md

 When we want to install a specific vesion of package,
 * conda install <package_name>=<version>=<build_string>

-For example,
-* Find available pytorch builds using
+For example, find available pytorch builds using
 * conda search -c pytorch pytorch

-Then,
+Then, install using
 * conda install -c pytorch pytorch=1.4.0=py3.7_cuda9.2.148_cudnn7.6.3_0